arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-environmental-data/cloud-environmental-data.md

 ## Conclusion

-In this tutorial, we demonstrated simply how a MKR WiFi 1010, a MKR ENV Shield and the Arduino IoT Cloud is used to create a simple IoT application.
+In this tutorial, we demonstrated simply how a MKR WiFi 1010, a MKR ENV Shield and the Arduino Cloud is used to create a simple IoT application.
 This, without having to connect a single wire, or create a difficult program: the cloud takes care of all of that.

 You can now start thinking about how this application might work in real life.
 There are a lot of different things you can add to it, such as wind sensors (anemometers), rain sensors, CO2 sensors and much more.
 With some easy connections, you can build anything you want to, connect it to the cloud and view all the data live from anywhere in the world!

 ### More tutorials

-You can find more tutorials in the [Arduino IoT Cloud documentation page](/arduino-cloud/).
+You can find more tutorials in the [Arduino Cloud documentation page](/arduino-cloud/).